 This multiple ratio indicates whether the company is either overvalued or undervalued.
-If the ratio is high, it indicates the company might be overvalued, while the low ratio indicates undervalued.
+If the ratio is high, it suggests the company might be overvalued, while a low ratio indicates undervalued.

-The benefits of the EBITDA multiple are that it takes company debt into account while other multiples like the P/E ratio don’t consider.
+The benefits of the EBITDA multiple are that it takes company debt into account while other multiples like the P/E ratio don’t consider it.